-Several additional variables have been shown in past research to affect gender attitudes (Hertel & Hughes 1987; Hurlbert 1989; Mason & Bumpass 1975; Mason Czajka, & Arber 1976; Rice & Coates 1995; Thornton, Alwin & Camburn 1983).
-We include as compositional controls in our analysis sex (male = 1), age (respondent's age at the time of the survey), education (years of school completed), number of children (0 to 8 or more under the age of 17 in the respondent's home), family income (logged), work status (respondent is a woman and is working or respondent is a man and his wife is working = 1; all others = 0), marital status (dummy variables for married, never married, widowed, divorced, or separated; married is omitted), and nonmetropolitan area (nonmetropolitan area = 1).
-In addition, a dummy variable for missing family income is included to recapture a portion of the sample that were categorized as "refuse," "don't know," or "no answer" on this measure.
+Several additional variables have been shown in past research to affect gender attitudes (Hertel and Hughes 1987; Hurlbert 1988; Mason Czajka, and Arber 1976; Mason and Bumpass 1970; Rice and Coates 1995; Thornton, Alwin, and Camburn 1983).
+We include as compositional controls in our analysis: sex - (male = 1); age - respondent's age at the time of the survey; education - years of school completed; number of children - 0 to 8 or more under the age of 17 in the respondent's home; family income - logged; work status - respondent is a woman and is working or respondent is a man and his wife is working (all other = 0); marital status - dummy variables for married, never married, widowed, divorced or separated (married is omitted); and non-metropolitan area - (non-metropolitan area = 1).
+In addition, a dummy variable for missing family income is included to recapture a portion of the sample that were categorized as "refuse", "don't know", or "no answer" on this measure.
 A set of dummy variables for year of survey is included to control for changes in attitudes between the survey years 1985 and 1996.
 Finally, the GSS samples underrepresented respondents living in households with more adults, so we also include a count of the number of adults in the household as a control.